MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

 In this project we have used typing and written comments when the code is not completly self explanatory, in addition to function docstrings.
 We tried to ensure that the code is pep8 compliant.
 To obtain this we have used black to format the code and flake8 to check.
 Lastly, we used isort to sort our imports.
 The code quality and format is tested in github actions, hence constantly ensuring the quality.
+Using these methods makes it much easier to share code and ensures the readability.

 ## Version control